 - Partner with a library (if the applicant organization itself is not a library).
 University and college applicants must partner with a library that is not directly affiliated with their educational institution.

 - Choose one of the 32 available reading selections.
 Applicants that have received an NEA Big Read grant in the past must choose a different reading selection from their previous award.

 Application review will be based on the artistic excellence and artistic merit of the program.
-Applications are reviewed by an advisory panel composed of a diverse group of arts and literature experts and other individuals with broad knowledge of programs like NEA Big Read.
-Panel composition changes annually.
 If selected for a grant, an organization will be expected to carry out a program consistent with its proposal.
-If changes are necessary, they must be discussed and approved by NEABig Read staff at Arts Midwest.
+If changes are necessary, they must be discussed and approved by NEA Big Read staff at Arts Midwest.

 Specifically, panelists will evaluate each application based on the following review criteria:

-- Quality of diverse and creative literary programming that: address the themes, writing, and content of the chosen NEA Big Read book; meet the programming requirements; and have the potential to engage a wide range of community members of various ability levels and backgrounds.
+- Quality programming.
+The panel will review the relevance of the chosen book in relation to the applicant’s community goals and the quality of diverse and imaginative literary programs held at a variety of locations that: address the themes, writing, and content of the chosen NEA Big Read book; meet the programming requirements; and have the potential to achieve the goals set forth by the applicant.

-- Comprehensive promotion of the NEA Big Read through digital and print channels as well as other public relations/marketing efforts; distribution of digital resources and promotional materials; and publicity through partnerships with local radio, print, TV, social media, and other media outlets as applicable.
+- Promotion.
+The panel will review plans for promoting NEA Big Read events and activities through digital and print channels as well as other public relations/marketing efforts; distribution of digital resources and promotional materials; and publicity through partnership with local radio, print, TV, social media, and media outlets as applicable.

 Applicants must choose one of the 32 reading selections from the NEA Big Read list.
 Applicants that have received NEA Big Read grants must choose a different reading selection than what they have received grants for in the past.
 More information about the books, examples of past programming, and other resources can be accessed by visiting http://www.arts.gov/national-initiatives/nea-big-read/.